090320004246adeldjeziri/Agency-Developement/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Some ruls abour the Projects Data structure

+follow the same pattern when filling the data of projects access to the service file : app>services>project-dataservice.ts add data using following this example :

+    {
+      name*: "Project name",
+      desc*: "description about the project",
+      type*: "mobile",
+      chalange*: "the challange of this project",
+      tec_used*: "tech,separated,by,cama",
+      link*: "url assosiated with this project",
+      vedio_url: "url or (the full path starting from app>assets>.. ex:app/assets/images/portfolioFlutter/vedio.mp4)",
+      problem: "The original probleme to this solution" }